-- The CBO's estimate of the U.S. government's total budget surplus (deficit) for the current fiscal year is updated monthly.
+- 1. The CBO's estimate of the U.S. government's total budget surplus (deficit) for the current fiscal year is updated monthly.
 Monthly Treasury Statements provide annual surplus (deficit) estimates that include both Social Security and Postal Service receipts.
 However, the CBO also restates the annual surplus (deficit) estimates by excluding these "off-budget" items. - 2.
-"One of America's most established and relied-upon think tanks, the Tax Foundation has since 1937 worked for simple, sensible tax policy at the federal, state, and local levels.
-We do this by informing Americans about the size of tax burdens and providing economically principled analysis of tax policy issues." - a.
+"The Tax Foundation is the nation's leading independent tax policy research organization.
+Since 1937, our principled research, insightful analysis, and engaged experts have informed smarter tax policy at the federal, state, and local levels." - a.
 Tax Freedom Day is the day when individual taxpayers stop working to pay their annual local, state, and federal taxes and begin working to provide after-tax disposable income for themselves.
-Tax Freedom Day in 2012 was April 17. - b.
-Americans would have to work an additional 27 days (until May 14) to pay off the 2012 federal budget deficit. - 3.
+Tax Freedom Day in 2013 was April 18. - b.
+Americans would have to work an additional 21 days (until May 9) to pay off the 2013 federal budget deficit. - 3.
 The answer to this problem depends on which day the students access the website.

-Principles of Taxation for Business and Investment Planning 2014 17th Edition Jones Solutions Manual
+Principles of Taxation for Business and Investment Planning 2015 18th Edition Jones Solutions Manual

-Full Download: http://alibabadownload.com/product/principles-of-taxation-for-business-and-investment-planning-2014-17th-editional Chapter 02 - Policy Standards for a Good Tax
+Full Download: http://alibabadownload.com/product/principles-of-taxation-for-business-and-investment-planning-2015-18th-editional Chapter 02 - Policy Standards for a Good Tax